seanpmaxwell/Typescript-Best-Practices/README.md

   - For a long variable-names that could be cumbersome to use (are used widely throughout your application) an abbreviation/acronym is probably okay; however, the core layer describing them (i.e. the database table and its typer) should refrain from doing so unless it's a well-establish acronym.
   - For very narrowly-scoped items, abbreviate/use-acronyms are usually okay.

-> The namespace-object script [User.ts](User.ts) has some good examples on standard naming conventions.
+> The namespace-object script [UserModel.ts](UserModel.ts) has some good examples on standard naming conventions.

 <br/><b>***</b><br/>